 No. Work experience cannot be used a substitute for credits.
 Within the MBA Programs, if a student has an undergraduate degree in business, they qualify for a 36-credit track.
 All other students will be placed in the 48-credit track.

 The MS in Finance is a small, highly selective and focused program suited for finance professionals who seek to advance their finance skills, as well as students from other disciplines who seek to strengthen their finance expertise.
 Qualified students will take a prescribed 30 credits (10 classes) in the finance area, all taught by leading College of Business finance faculty.

 The MBA in Finance prepares students, who may or may not have a background in business, for careers in financial management of businesses, health care organizations, government agencies, and non-profit enterprises.
 The degree will equip students with broad skills and knowledge in business, accounting, marketing, operations, management, and leadership; and allows for 4 classes in the finance area.

 If you are denied admission to the MS in Finance, you can request to have your application reevaluated for the MBA in Finance.

-A selection of classes are offered during the 3-week Winter session and two 6-week Summer sessions.
-Usually these are online classes.
+A selection of classes is offered during the 3-week Winter session and two 6-week Summer sessions.
+Usually, these are online classes.
 These classes are a great way to speed your program along.
 Courses are scheduled based on instructor availability and demand for classes.

 The College of Business does not allow non-matriculated students to take graduate level courses.
 Enrollment in these courses is limited to students matriculated in College of Business Graduate program or students matriculated into a program such as the Masters in Public Health or the Technology Certificate program where MBA courses are necessary to satisfy degree requirements.